West Side Story: 1980 Broadway revival

 A Broadway revival opened at the Minskoff Theatre on February 14, 1980, and closed on November 30, after 333 performances.
 It was directed and choreographed by Robbins, with the book scenes co-directed by Gerald Freedman; produced by Gladys Nederlander and Tom Abbott; Lee Theodore assisted in the choreography reproduction.
 The original scenic, lighting, and costume designs were used.
 It starred Ken Marshall as Tony, Josie de Guzman as Maria and Debbie Allen as Anita.
 Both de Guzman and Allen received Tony Award nominations as Best Featured Actress in a Musical, and the musical was nominated as Best Reproduction (Play or Musical).
 Allen won the Drama Desk Award as Outstanding Featured Actress in a Musical.
 Other notable cast members included Brent Barrett as Diesel, Harolyn Blackwell as Francisca, Stephen Bogardus as Mouth Piece and Reed Jones as Big Deal.
+Mary Elizabeth Mastrantonio was an understudy for Maria later in the run.

 The Minskoff production subsequently opened the Nervi Festival in Genoa, Italy, in July 1981 with Josie de Guzman as Maria and Brent Barrett as Tony.

 2009 Broadway revival

 In 2007, Arthur Laurents stated: "I've come up with a way of doing [West Side Story] that will make it absolutely contemporary without changing a word or a note".
 He directed a pre-Broadway production of West Side Story at the National Theatre in Washington, D.C., that ran from December 15, 2008, through January 17, 2009.
 The Broadway revival began previews at the Palace Theatre on February 23, 2009, and opened on March 19.
 The production wove Spanish lyrics and dialogue into the English libretto.
 The translations are by Tony Award winner Lin-Manuel Miranda.
 Laurents said: "The musical theatre and cultural conventions of 1957 made it next to impossible for the characters to have authenticity.
 Every member of both gangs was always a potential killer even then.
 Now they actually will be.
 Only Tony and Maria try to live in a different world".
 In August 2009, some of the lyrics for "A Boy Like That" ("Un Hombre Asi") and "I Feel Pretty" ("Me Siento Hermosa"), which were previously sung in Spanish in the revival, were changed back to the original English.
 The Spanish lyrics sung by the Sharks in the "Tonight" (Quintet) remained in Spanish.
 The cast featured Matt Cavenaugh as Tony, Josefina Scaglione as Maria, and Karen Olivo as Anita.
 Olivo won the Tony Award for Best Featured Actress, while Scaglione was nominated for the award for Leading Actress.
 Jeremy Jordan later was an alternate as Tony.
 The cast recording won the Grammy Award for Best Musical Show Album.
 In July 2010, the producers reduced the size of the orchestra, replacing five musicians with an off-stage synthesizer.
 The production closed on January 2, 2011, after 748 performances and 27 previews.
 The revival sold 1,074,462 tickets on Broadway over the course of nearly two years and was a financial success.